Polyester Plate Lithography SEARCH THE SITE

 Columbia College Chicago, 2008

-Traditional lithography
+Traditional Lithography

 When Alois Senefelder invented lithography in 1798 it represented a genuine innovation in the repertoire of printmaking techniques.
 Existing methods, such as etching and relief printing, used various means to produce a shallow relief to take the ink that would then create the final image.
-Senefelder’s method was fundamentally different: the flat printing surface was porous as well as water loving, and the image was formed by applying greasy media to a stone.
+Senefelders method was fundamentally different: the flat printing surface was porous as well as water loving, and the image was formed by applying greasy media to a stone.
 The printing process took advantage of the fact that grease and water repel each other.
 When greasy printing ink was applied with a roller, it stuck to the deposit of greasy tousche or crayon but was repelled by the moistened surface around these marks.

 In traditional lithography, this basic methodology is enhanced through highly complex and finely tuned chemistry involving the use of tar, tallow, acids, soaps, solvents, and so forth.
 Unfortunately, many of these very things are detrimental to health, and elaborate safety measures are needed to practice this type of lithography with any reasonable degree of safety.

-Nontoxic lithography
+Nontoxic Lithography

 Polyester plate lithography has the advantage of being a user friendly, accessible, and safe printmaking method.
 Initially designed as a cheaper alternative to aluminum plate offset litho in commercial printing, it has now been embraced by the printmaking community.